sass/sass/proposal/color-4-new-spaces.md

 * [Any RGB to Lab/OKLab](https://www.w3.org/TR/css-color-4/#predefined-to-lab-oklab)

 * [Lab/OKLab to any RGB](https://www.w3.org/TR/css-color-4/#oklab-lab-to-predefined)

-If a [powerless] channel value is produced as the result of color-space conversion, then that value is considered to be [missing], and is replaced by the special value `none`.

-[missing]: #missing-components
-[powerless]: #powerless-components

 > For additional details, see the [Sample code for color conversions][convert].